Research

 Expansion of Spatial Experiments

-Entered the Master’s program at Tokyo University of the Arts and began extensive spatial experimentation.
-Co-founded the spatial design collective Space Production Lab. and realized multiple installation projects.
-Presented SKY PATH (2018), investigating the relationship between natural light phenomena and spatial perception.
+He entered the Master’s program in Design at Tokyo University of the Arts, intensifying spatial experiments with light.
+He co-founded the spatial art collective Space Production Institute and realized multiple large-scale public installations.
+In the solo work SKY PATH (2018), he further developed the relationship between optical phenomena produced by natural light and structurally mediated spatial perception.

 2018–2020